A Pandemic Vinyasa

 I've written this piece in the form of a Vinyasa; what movement to breath is called in the practice of yoga.

-was there a tingle, a breeze, a premonition?
+On that day, was there a tingle, a shiver, a tremor,

-no longer quite trusting the air around us.
+no longer quite trusting the air we breathed began to dawn.

-Bringing them to rest in that final savasana, the corpse pose,
+At the end, bringing them to rest in savasana, corpse pose,

 I've focused on many things during the past few months.
 Although I've found it difficult to write about much of it, I've had some thoughts.
 Amazed at the vitriol directed at a simple and effective tool that I was accustomed to using on an everyday basis, here is a brief thought.